m-h-s/RAPID/README.md

 Submitted to the Requirements Engineering Journal.

 ### Contributers
-* Mahsa H. Sadi, PH.D., Department of Computer Science University of Toronto
+* Mahsa H. Sadi, PH.D., Department of Computer Science, University of Toronto